 Although HOKA is best known for making running shoes, they deliver in the hiking shoes department as well.
 Case in point: the HOKA Skyline-Float X.

-The HOKA Skyline-Float X is one of the most comfortable pair of hiking shoes we have ever worn.
-They feel lightweight, spacious, and breathable and with each step, it feels like your foot is spring off the ground.
+The HOKA Skyline-Float X is one of the most comfortable pairs of hiking shoes we have ever worn.
+They feel lightweight, spacious, and breathable and with each step, it feels like your foot is springing off the ground.
 Advertised as a “hybrid” shoe, the Skyline-Float X works well for hiking on rugged trails as well as walking the dog around the block.

 We are always a fan of HOKA materials and tech, and the Skyline-Float X features a soy-based sock-liner, 30% sugarcane midsole, 89% bio-based Pebax plate, and a Vibram XS Trek rubber outsole.
 The stack is tall, the cushioning is plush, and the tread is grippy underfoot.
 Step into this pair of shoes, and it feels soft, comfortable, and supportive.
-Plus, the Skyline-Float X has a trendy Gorpcore aesthetic that make you want to lace up and set out.
+Plus, the Skyline-Float X has a trendy Gorpcore aesthetic that makes you want to lace up and set out.

-Check Price on Backcountry CHECK PRICE ON HOKALa Sportiva Ultra Raptor II Hiking Shoes ($149)
+Check Price on Backcountry CHECK PRICE ON HOKA

 Pros: Insanely grippy, rock guards